King George V of Hanover

 Prince George was christened George Frederick Alexander Charles Ernest Augustus on July 8, 1819, at a hotel in Berlin, Kingdom of Prussia with what might be a record number of godparents:

 Prince George spent his childhood in England and Prussia.
 In 1828, an accident with a swinging set of keys resulted in the loss of some vision.
 By 1835, George was completely blind.
 In 1837, upon the accession of Queen Victoria, George’s father became King of Hanover.
-Up until the point, Hanoverian kings of the United Kingdom were also Electors or Kings of Hanover.
+Up until this point, Hanoverian kings of the United Kingdom were also Electors or Kings of Hanover.
 However, Hanover followed the Salic Law which did not allow female succession.
-Ernest Augustus, as the eldest surviving son of King George III, became King of Hanover and his son George became the Crown Prince.
+Ernest Augustus, the eldest surviving son of King George III, became King of Hanover and his son George became the Crown Prince.

 In 1839, Crown Prince George met Princess Marie of Saxe-Altenburg at Schloss Monbrillant, a summer palace of the Hanovers.
 George and Marie were married on February 18, 1843, and had three children: